lyokha/nginx-combined-upstreams-module/README.md

 Directive extend_single_peers
 -----------------------------

-Peers in an upstream fail according to the rules listed in directive *proxy_next_upstream*.
-If an upstream has only one peer in its main or backup parts then it will never fail.
-This can be a serious problem when writing a custom algorithm of active health checks for upstream peers.
+Peers in upstreams fail according to the rules listed in directive *proxy_next_upstream*.
+If an upstream has only one peer in its main or backup part then this peer will never fail.
+This can be a serious problem when writing a custom algorithm for active health checks of upstream peers.
 Directive *extend_single_peers*, being declared in an upstream block, adds a fake peer marked as *down* in the main or the backup part of the upstream if the part originally contains only one peer.
-This makes nginx mark the original single peer as failed when it fails to pass the rules of the *proxy_next_upstream* just like in general case of multiple peers.
+This makes nginx mark the original single peer as failed when it fails to pass the rules of *proxy_next_upstream* just like in general case of multiple peers.

 ### An example